Isfahan Rugs and Isfahan Carpets

-The Gonbad design is based on and inspired by the dome of the Lotfollah Mosque in Isfahan, and it features geometric patterns or ellipses, with a rosette or floral motif inside, arranged around the central medallion that gradually increase in size on the outer diameter of the pattern.
-The very old and antique Persian Isfahan rugs are made of superior quality kork (an exceptionally fine quality wool) on a cotton foundation, but rugs from seventy to ninety years ago and newer rugs, from kork or wool with silk highlights on a silk foundation.
-Use of such high-quality materials and fine yarn allows weavers to make intricate curvilinear designs, which make these handmade Isfahan rugs among the highest quality rugs that you can find in Iran.
+The Gonbad design is based on and inspired by the dome of the Lotfollah Mosque in Isfahan, and it features geometric patterns or ellipses, with a rosette or floral motif inside, arranged around the central medallion that gradually increases in size on the outer diameter of the pattern.
+The very old and antique Persian Isfahan rugs are made of superior quality kork (a ball of exceptionally fine quality wool) on a cotton foundation, but rugs from seventy to ninety years ago and newer rugs, from kork or wool with silk highlights on a silk foundation.
+The use of such high-quality materials and fine yarn allows weavers to make intricate curvilinear designs, which make these handmade Isfahan rugs among the highest-quality rugs that you can find in Iran.

 Read more